 Honest researchers around the world who are desperate for publications may not know the difference between Irvine and Edmonton.
 They only see a real-looking journal with an editorial board consisting of real-looking people from real-sounding universities, so they submit their papers and pay hundreds or thousands of dollars, money that may flow back to the fraudulent editors and their fake universities.
 This suggests the need for a change in how we view and combat predatory journals.
 If they really are metastasizing into entire fake universities, those of us in real universities need to get involved, to defend our institutions’ reputations from theft, and to keep unwitting researchers from being scammed.

-December 22, 2017 update: For a fascinating investigation into California South University’s previous incarnation as a diploma mill, check out Matthew Kauffman’s article “Degree of Deception” in the Hartford Courant.
+Update: December 22, 2017: For a fascinating investigation into California South University’s previous incarnation as a diploma mill, check out Matthew Kauffman’s article “Degree of Deception” in the Hartford Courant.